ResursBank/woocommerce-gateway/readme.txt

 * 401 = Unauthorized.
 **Cause**: Bad credentials
-**Solution**: Contact Resurs Bank support for support questions regarding API credentials.
+**Solution**: Contact Resurs support for support questions regarding API credentials.

 * 403 = Forbidden.
 **Cause**: This may be more common during test.
-**Solution:** Resolution: Contact Resurs Bank for support.
+**Solution:** Resolution: Contact Resurs for support.

-= There's an order created but there is no order information connected to Resurs Bank =
+= There's an order created but there is no order information connected to Resurs =

 This is a common question about customer actions and how the order has been created/signed.
-Most of the details is usually placed in the order notes for the order, but if you need more information you could also consider contacting Resurs Bank support.
+Most of the details is usually placed in the order notes for the order, but if you need more information you could also consider contacting Resurs support.

 = Handling decimals =